philDTU/plasmidPublication/README.md

 # plasmidPublication

-This repository contains the nextflow workflow for our publication 'A Peak into the Plasmidome of Global Sewage '
+This repository contains the nextflow workflow for our publication 'A Peak into the Plasmidome of Global Sewage'

 Abstract of publication: